CDC Vouchers 2026: Claim $500 June Vouchers, Use at NTUC and Check Expiry

 5. The supermarket stacking trick that adds 10% on top

-Every CDC Vouchers tranche, the major supermarkets run "return voucher" promos that effectively give you 10% back when you spend the CDC vouchers in one go.
+Every CDC Vouchers tranche, the major supermarkets often run "return voucher" promos that effectively give you extra value when you spend the CDC vouchers in one go.
 Almost nobody plans for this.
-Here is the typical pattern that recurred across the 2024, 2025 and 2026 (January) tranches:
+Check the active June 2026 promo window before you shop, because the exact supermarket mechanics can change by tranche.

 The trick: do not chip away at your $150 supermarket vouchers across small weekly trips.
 Instead, save them for one big bulk shop that hits the $60 minimum spend during a return-voucher promo window.